Bashir Momin Kavathekar: Death

-Momin Kawthekar died on 12 November 2021 in Pune after a long illustrious career spanning five decades.
+Momin Kawthekar died in Pune on November 12, 2021, after a long illustrious career spanning five decades.

 Works

-Kavathekar has written more than 4000 folk songs which were /are being used by local artist over the years.
-His collection of songs include a variety such as ‘Lavani’, ‘Gan’, ‘Gavlan’, ‘Poems’, ‘Devotional Songs’, ‘Songs on social issues/ reforms’.
+B. K. Momin (Kavathekar) has written more than 4000 folk songs which were /are being performed by local artist over the years.
+He wrote a wide range of songs like ‘Lavani’, ‘Gan’, ‘Gavlan’, ‘Poems’, ‘Devotional Songs’ and ‘Songs on social issues/ reforms’.
+His folk songs and Lavani's helped Maharashtra folk art 'Tamasha' to sustain its popularity for over half century.
 His use of folkloric narrative styles has helped in popularizing and making his work understandable & accessible to common man & communities.
-He has written a Play/ Drama based on historic incidents/personalities.

-He has written short stories/ street plays/ songs on the social subjects like ‘Praudh Saksharta Abhiyan – National Literacy Mission Programme’, ‘Gram Swachchta Abhiyan & Swatch Bharat Abhiyan – Sanitation & Cleanliness Drive by Govt’, ‘awareness about AIDS’, ‘ill effect of Dowry’, 'Female feticide', 'Alcohol addiction' etc. and presented/performed them across rural Maharashtra.
+He has written plays based on historical figures and events.
+He has written short stories, street plays, songs on the social subjects like ‘Praudh Saksharta Abhiyan – National Literacy Mission Programme’, ‘Gram Swachchta Abhiyan & Swatch Bharat Abhiyan – Sanitation & Cleanliness Drive by Govt’, ‘awareness about AIDS’, ‘ill effect of dowry’, 'female feticide', 'alcohol addiction' etc. and presented/performed them across rural Maharashtra.